Is There a Dimmer Outlook Ahead for Roku Inc. (ROKU)?

 Analysts’ Opinion of ROKU

-Many brokerage firms have already submitted their reports for ROKU stocks, with Wedbush repeating the rating for ROKU by listing it as a “Outperform.”
-The predicted price for ROKU in the upcoming period, according to Wedbush is $475 based on the research report published on April 29th of the current year 2021.
+Many brokerage firms have already submitted their reports for ROKU stocks, with Loop Capital repeating the rating for ROKU by listing it as a “Buy.”
+The predicted price for ROKU in the upcoming period, according to Loop Capital is $450 based on the research report published on May 07th of the current year 2021.

-Evercore ISI, on the other hand, stated in their research note that they expect to see ROKU reach a price target of $400.
-The rating they have provided for ROKU stocks is “Outperform” according to the report published on April 06th, 2021.
+Pivotal Research Group, on the other hand, stated in their research note that they expect to see ROKU reach a price target of $350, previously predicting the price at $400.
+The rating they have provided for ROKU stocks is “Hold” according to the report published on May 07th, 2021.

-Truist gave a rating of “Buy” to ROKU, setting the target price at $367 in the report published on March 30th of the current year.
+Wedbush gave a rating of “Outperform” to ROKU, setting the target price at $475 in the report published on April 29th of the current year.

 Insider Trading